My DataViz heroes (2/5): Florence Nightingale – The Lady with the lamp

 Therefore, a friend hers and secretary of state in the War Department sent Florence to the Crimea to alleviate the medical emergency there.
-There, where she climbed over corpses and waded through excrement, she was quickly mystified by the soldiers as the ‘Lady with the lamb’.
+There, where she climbed over corpses and waded through excrement, she was quickly mystified by the soldiers as the ‘Lady with the lamp’.

 The pioneer of modern nursing insisted on clean rooms with fresh air, washing hands and changing bed linen regularly, as well as a balanced diet.

 In fact, the mortality rate of infected soldiers dropped from 40 to 2 per cent due to the tireless efforts of her team.
 However, she herself was rarely involved in the direct care of the soldiers, but worked as an organiser in the background.
 But the ‘Nightingale’ myth was born.

 To prove the success of her measures, which we take for granted today, she prepared tables and diagrams.
 As an enthusiastic – and devout – statistician, she pushed for the inclusion of statistical methods in nursing.

 She incessantly ‘bombarded’ politicians with statistics, analyses and proposals.
 You could also say she was annoying:

 ‘To understand the thoughts of God, we must study statistics!’.Florence Nightingale

 Her best-known visualisation is the so-called Rose Chart of 1858: a polar area chart that shows data arranged radially.
 Nightingale may not be the inventor of this chart type, as is repeatedly rumoured, but her use of it is legendary.